Hint of Pseudo Code (HoPC): Zero-Shot Step by Step Pseudo Code Reasoning Prompting: Method

-Although the prompt in LLM is also in the back box representation, our HoT can produce an understandable and explainable consequent problem-solving procedure.
-It indeed helps the users to verify the answer more intuitively.
-Sub-questions not only help the LLM to solve the whole problem but also transparently explain the mind map of the LLM.
-In our examples (\hyperref[appendix]{Appendix}), the reasoning process and logical reasoning can be clearly seen.
+Although the LLM is in the back box representation, our HoPC can produce an understandable and explainable consequent problem-solving procedure.
+It indeed helps the users verify the answer more intuitively.
+Question decomposition helps the LLM solve the whole problem and transparently explain the LLMs' mind map.
+Therefore, a question decomposition in the hint chain can encourage the LLM to explain the solving process.